 Executive Order 54 requires all University of Wisconsin system employees to immediately report child abuse or neglect if the employee, in the course of employment, observes an incident or threat of child abuse or neglect, or learns of an incident or threat of child abuse or neglect, and the employee has reasonable cause to believe that child abuse or neglect has occurred or will occur.
-For the complete policy see GEN 1.2.(9) in the Faculty and Academic Staff Handbook.
+For the complete policy see GEN 1.2.(9) in the Policy Directory.

 Children in the Workplace:

 UW Oshkosh is a family-friendly workplace and supports work-life balance by providing appropriate flexibilities for employees, who may want or need to bring a child or children to the workplace for brief visits, specific campus events or family emergencies.
 The university also recognizes that having children of employees in the workplace can pose some unique concerns and risks and has therefore developed this policy to ensure the wellbeing and safety of all employees and their families is taken into consideration anytime a child is brought into the workplace.
 The full Children in the Workplace policy can be viewed in the Policy Directory.

 All University of Wisconsin Oshkosh employees are required to comply with the code of ethics applicable to their employment status.
 These codes are designed to prevent conflicts between an employee’s private interests and public responsibilities.
 Please refer to Chapter UWS 8 and Chapter ER-MRS 24 of the Wisconsin Administrative Code, which is also found in the Policy Directory.